gvanberkel/gvanberkel.github.io/assets/assets/cv_content/code_collective_detail.md

 - Nurturing foundational principles that allow for emotional safety, autonomy and good performance.
 - Implemented a mentoring program that helps developers understand their impediments, interests and strengths.
 - Implemented a capability development program to support continuous skills improvements that are aligned to the developer and business goals.
-- Established value based (not only rate based) contracts with customers necessitating a value based learning journey for Code Collective and their partners.
+- Established value based (not only rate based) contracts necessitating a value based learning journey for Code Collective and their customers.
 - At it's peak Code Collective had 15 developers, testers and product owners.